moddio/moddio-docs/scripting-reference/actions/getItemQuantity.md

-Returns the quantity of the selected item, in the form of an intiger.
+Returns the quantity of the selected item, as an integer.